by Jennifer Truong, Lynn Grossman, and AC Second Graders

 Featuring AC Fourth Graders

-Posted in: Alumni News, Fifth Grade, Fourth Grade, Highlights, Lower School, LS Birches, Middle School, MS Birches, Second Grade, Tenth Grade, The Birches, Third Grade, Upper School, US Birches
+Posted in: Alumni News, Fifth Grade, Fourth Grade, Highlights, Lower School, Middle School, Second Grade, Tenth Grade, Third Grade, Upper School

 Since its founding more than 127 years ago, Allendale Columbia School has been dedicated to the highest standards of teaching and learning in the classroom.
 More recently, in 1983, the Board of Trustees created the first endowed Chair for teaching excellence.
 Since then, we have been fortunate to be able to attract, retain, and reward some of the best educators locally and globally.